 - (a) Generally.
 Tree abuse is prohibited, and abused trees shall not be counted toward fulfilling landscape requirements.
 The city may require the abused trees to be replaced. - (b) Prohibited acts.
+A tree shall be considered abused if a person takes an action so that one of the following occurs:
-A tree shall be considered abused if a person takes an action so that one of the following occurs: - (1) Significant damage has been inflicted upon any part of a tree, including the root system, by machinery, storage of materials, soil compaction, excavation, vehicle accidents, chemical application or change to the natural grade. - (2) Damage inflicted to or cutting upon a tree which permits infection or pest infestation. - (3) Cutting upon any tree which permanently reduces the function of the tree or causes it to go into irreversible decline shock. - (4) Cutting upon a tree which destroys its natural shape. - (5) Hatracking as defined in section 110-252. - (6) An excessive amount (more than 50%) of bBark has been removed.

-- (7) Tears and splitting of limb ends or peeling and stripping of bark. - (8) Use of climbing spikes, or cutting into the tree for the purposes of climbing on any species of tree for any purpose other than: total removal. - (i) total removal of a tree that has an approved tree removal permit, or - (ii) trimming of a palm tree that has an approved maintenance trimming permit as defined in Section 110-402 (e). - (9) Girdling a tree with the use of wires (e.g., use of weedeater, mower damage). - (c) Additional prohibitions. - (1) No private property owner or agent shall damage, cut, or carve any tree or tree root located on the owner's property; or allow any liquid, solid or biological substance that is harmful to trees to be placed within the dripline. - (2) No person shall cut or otherwise damage a root or roots of a tree located on public property without first obtaining a permit from the Tree Commission. - (3) If a root or roots of a tree on private property migrates into another property, the owner of the tree must consult with the Landscape Division Urban

-Forestry Manager before commencing any work that will result in severing the root.

-- (4) Trenching of any kind shall not be done within the dripline of any tree.
-Only mechanical or auger type equipment shall be used to place conduit under a tree root system. - (5) Attachments to trees; excessive cut or fill. - i.
-Attachments to trees prohibited.
+- (1) Significant damage has been inflicted upon any part of a tree, including the root system, by machinery, storage of materials, soil compaction, excavation, vehicle accidents, chemical application or change to the natural grade. - (2) Damage inflicted to or cutting upon a tree which permits infection or pest infestation. - (3) Cutting upon any tree which permanently reduces the function of the tree or causes it to go into irreversible decline. - (4) Cutting upon a tree which destroys its natural shape. - (5) Hatracking as defined in section 110-252 - (6) An excessive amount (more than 50 percent) of bark has been removed. - (7) Tears and splitting of limb ends or peeling and stripping of bark. - (8) Use of climbing spikes, or cutting into the tree for the purposes of climbing on any species of tree for any purpose other than: - (i) Total removal of a tree that has an approved tree removal permit; or - (ii) Trimming of a palm tree that has an approved maintenance trimming permit as defined in Section 110-402(e). - (9) Girdling a tree with the use of wires (e.g., use of weedeater, mower damage). - (c) Additional prohibitions. - (1) No private property owner or agent shall damage, cut, or carve any tree or tree root located on the owner's property; or allow any liquid, solid or biological substance that is harmful to trees to be placed within the dripline. - (2) No person shall cut or otherwise damage a root or roots of a tree located on public property without first obtaining a permit from the tree commission. - (3) If a root or roots of a tree on private property migrates into another property, the owner of the tree must consult with the Urban Forestry Manager before commencing any work that will result in severing the root. - (4) Trenching of any kind shall not be done within the dripline of any tree.
+Only mechanical- or auger-type equipment shall be used to place conduit under a tree root system. - (5) Attachments to trees; excessive cut or fill. - Attachments to trees prohibited.
 It shall be unlawful to attach anything to a tree trunk or stem having a diameter of six inches or more, other than protective wires, braces or other similar noninjurious materials. - ii.
 Excessive cut and/or fill.
 It shall be unlawful to remove any material or ground within the dripline of a tree which is necessary for the growth of the subject tree. - (d) Exceptions.
-Exceptions to this section are as follows: - (1) Australian pines, Florida holly and Melaleuca Any trees listed on the most recent edition of the Florida Exotic Pest Plant Council Invasive Plant List and not found on the City of Key West Sec.
-110-253 specially protected trees list are not protected by this section.
+Exceptions to this section are as follows: - (1) Any trees listed on the most recent edition of the Florida Exotic Pest Plan Council Invasive Plant List and not found on the City of Key West Section 110-253 specially protected trees list are not protected by this section. - (2) Utility line clearing in conformance with ANSI A-300 and ANSI Z133.1 safety standards and National Electrical Safety Code clearances does not constitute tree abuse. - (3) No action in removing a lightning damaged tree or trees.